prasidhda/woo-manage-fraud-orders/readme.txt

 == Frequently Asked Questions ==

-= Can i add zipcode or city Address in the blacklist ? = No. Only Billing phone, email and IP address.
-Planning to add those features in next update.
+= Can I add zipcode or city Address in the blacklist ? = Yes.
+This feature is available from version 2.1.0

 = How do we blacklist the customer's detail ? =
 There are three ways to blacklist the customer.
 First, open the order edit page, choose the option "Blacklist Customer" in the "order actions" section and update the order page and it will add the customer's details into blacklist.
 Second, navigate to Woocommerce > Settings > Blacklisted Customers tab.
 You will see three different textarea fields for "Email" "Phones" & "IP Address".
 You can manually edit those setting to update the blacklisted customers.